Elementary New Teacher Induction

 • Welcoming Phone Call - Personalized calls to new hires made by New-Teacher Leaders.
 New teachers are welcomed to Davis District and offered information about expected emails, hiring processing steps, and New Educator Orientation dates.

 • New Educator Benefits Orientation - Online Benefits Canvas Courses with detailed information on Davis District benefits.
-Topics include payroll, licensing, insurance, retirement, sub system, evaluation, and Encore.
+Topics include payroll, licensing, insurance, retirement, sub system, evaluation, Davis Foundation, and Encore.
 Teachers are able to complete the online sessions at their own convenience.

 Professional Learning